syncfusion-content/maui-docs/MAUI/ImageEditor/text.md

 ## Add text with manual bounds

-The text can be added by user defined view bounds.
+The text can be added with user-defined view bounds.

+{% tabs %}
 {% highlight C# %}

    imageEditor.AddText("Good morning", new ImageEditorTextSettings() { Bounds = new Rect(0.1, 0.1, 0.5, 0.5) });

 {% endhighlight %}
+{% endtabs %}